|Annesley, Earls Annesley|

 Revision & Acknowledgements

-This account was first published 13 November 2014 and was revised 16 November 2014, 24-25 July 2015, 2 March 2016 and 10 March 2017.
+This account was first published 13 November 2014 and was revised 16 November 2014, 24-25 July 2015, 2 March 2016, 10 March and 10 November 2017, and 13 March 2018.
 I am grateful to Peter Williamson, Antony Malcolmson and Stephen Scarth for assistance with the story of the 1st Earl's marriages and information about Maj.
-Marcus Annesley, and to Diane Egerton and M.A.
-Adams for additional information and a correction.
+Marcus Annesley, and to Diane Egerton, M.A.
+Adams and Peter Williamson for additional information and corrections.